natverse/natverse_hugo/content/packages/index.markdown

 <div class="package-section">
 <div class="package-section-info">
 <p>The core natverse includes the packages that you're likely to use in analysis of neuroanatomical data.
-As of natverse x.x.x, the following packages are included in the core natverse:</p>
+As of natverse 0.2.0, the following packages are included in the core natverse:</p>
 </div>

 <div class="packages">